The Unknown Ajax: A comedy of class consciousness

 Jennifer Kloester has described the novel as among "Georgette Heyer’s most original and clever creations", full of memorable and amusing scenes, during the course of which even minor characters have room to develop.
 Contributing to this journey of self-discovery, and drawing in the reader as well, are the patterns of deception around which the intricate plotting revolves.
 Hugo's family, expecting him to be a barely educated yokel, set the foppish Claud to act as his pattern in dress and manners.
 His obstinate pupil reduces Claud, and most of his family, to despair.
 Only two of them penetrate the game he is playing with them.
 Anthea, because she has a strong sense of the ridiculous which responds to Hugo's own, and Lady Aurelia, who perceives his imposture from the start and complains that his one fault is that he will not be serious.
 Hugo's foil in deception is his cousin Richmond, who feigns delicacy of health and has to retire early to a secluded bedroom because of his difficulty in sleeping.
 What really keep him awake are his nightly smuggling forays, the discovery of which builds to the story's comic climax.

 A parallel theme in the novel is class consciousness, which is often indicated in the use of language to define the various social levels of the characters.
 At the close of the very first paragraph, the narrative is interrupted by the thoughts of a young footman in the slang of the time:

+Charles had not been employed at Darracott Place above six months, but he was not such a whopstraw as to make the least noise in the performance of his duties when his lordship was out of humour.
+That was the way Chollacombe described as knaggy an old gager as ever Charles had had the ill-fortune to serve.
+Stiff-rumped, that's what he was, always nabbing the rust, or riding grub, like he had been for months past.